-Oh, if only we had a camera angle from behind Stephanie right there, looking towards the rest of the lab!
+Oh, if only we had a camera angle from behind Stephanie right there, looking towards the rest of the lab, as she lept down and her cape was billowing upwards!
 Then we'd be able to figure out what the back of her top looks like!
 Drat!